 The Messerschmitt Me 109 is the best-known German fighter of WWII.
-As a beautiful wind wheel this legendary fighter aircraft can now ensure air superiority in your garden.
+As a beautiful wind wheel this legendary fighter aircraft can now ensure air superiority in your garden or balcony.

 Along the pictured assembly manual the wind wheel can be set up within 5 minutes.
 A 70 cm pole made from aluminum is part of the delivery.
-It is just pushed into the ground or fixed to the balcony with cable ties.
+It is just pushed into the ground of your garden or fixed to the balcony with cable ties.

 Get your own maxFlite “Me 109” for your hangar.
-This extraordinary wind wheel will give you much pleasure and make your neighbors jealous.
+This extraordinary wind wheel will give you much pleasure and make your neighbors jealous on your garden decoration.

 Facts & Figures: